jeffreykegler/hoonlint/misc/whitespace.md

 That runechild
 is called the **head** of the running hoon.

-There are current three kinds of running hoons:
+There are two kinds of running hoons:

 * A **0-running** has no head.
 The current 0-running rules are